Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: Discussion

 \section{Discussion}

-We have compared three complementary approaches to diagnosing topology in inversion-symmetric one-dimensional fermionic chains at nonzero temperature: (i) the ensemble geometric phase, (ii) local density operators acting on neighboring sites, and (iii) the local chiral marker generalized to mixed Gaussian states with a purity gap.
+We have compared three complementary approaches for diagnosing topology in mixed Gaussian states at nonzero temperature, focusing on the SSH chain and its inversion-symmetric extension.
+These approaches are the ensemble geometric phase, local twist operators, and the local chiral marker.
 At zero temperature, all three methods reproduce the same topological information for the nearest-neighbor SSH model.
 For the SSH model with nearest-neighbor hopping, the ensemble geometric phase coincides with the quantized Zak phase of the lower band, distinguishing between a topologically trivial and nontrivial phase.
-The local density operators—intracell and intercell—encode the same phase distinction: the former reflects the dominant intracell bond in the trivial phase, while the latter captures the intercell bond characteristic of the topological phase.
+The local twist operators—intracell and intercell—encode the same phase distinction: the former reflects the dominant intracell bond in the trivial phase, while the latter captures the intercell bond characteristic of the topological phase.
 The relative magnitude of the two operators reverses across the phase transition, with the intracell term dominant in the trivial phase, and the intercell term dominant in the topological phase.
 Comparing their magnitudes at the center of the chain therefore provides a direct and local diagnostic of the phase.
 The local chiral marker coincides with the winding number in translation-invariant models.
-With next-nearest-neighbor hopping, the density operators, and the chiral marker resolves the three topological sectors, while the ensemble geometric phase, being a phase, remains quantized modulo \(2\pi\), and does not distinguish between the two different topologically nontrivial phases.
+With next-nearest-neighbor hopping, the local twist operators, and the chiral marker resolve the three topological sectors, while the ensemble geometric phase, being a phase, remains quantized modulo \(2\pi\), and does not distinguish between the two different topologically nontrivial phases.